otrv4/otrv4/otrv4.md

 * The receiving instance tag must be specified and should match the instance tag the client uses to identify itself.
 Otherwise, the message should be discarded and the user optionally warned.
-Nevertheless D-H Commit and Identity messages may not specify the receiver's instance tag.
+Nevertheless, the Identity Message may not specify the receiver's instance tag.
 In this case the value is set to zero.
 * The protocol is initialized with the allowed versions (3 and/or 4).